 Kiefer M, Schmickl R, German DA, Lysak M, Al-Shehbaz IA, Franzke A, Mummenhoff K, Stamatakis A, Koch MA.
 2014.
 BrassiBase: Introduction to a novel database on Brassicaceae evolution.
 Plant Cell Physiol., 55(1): e3, doi:10.1093/pcp/pct158.

-NOTE: BrassiBase provides also plant material resources for registered users.
+NOTE: BrassiBase may provide also plant material resources for users.
 Please consider the DESIDERATA document.
 Requests will be checked carefully and you will get a response via eMAIL about charges and availability of respective material.

 Liability: For any information and data BrassiBase does not warrant or assume any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed.

 Endorsement: BrassiBase does not endorse or recommend any commercial products, processes, or services.

 This site is maintained by Heidelberg University and is protected by various copyrights of Heidelberg University.
 Violations and misuse are subject to criminal prosecution in a federal court.
 For site security purposes, as well as to ensure that this service remains available to all users, we may use software programs to monitor traffic and to identify unauthorized attempts to upload or change information or otherwise cause damage.
 In the event of authorized law enforcement investigations and pursuant to any required legal process, information from these sources may be used to help identify an individual.